zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

 Want to override the extra produce's harvest method, or apply an item query?
 Set produce-specific extra data per the [above section](#change-a-produces-harvest-method-actual-returned-item,-and-other-settings)!

+NOTE REGARDING ANIMAL HUSBANDRY COMPATIBILITY: AHM will not be able to see the extra items for the purpose of determining items that can be used to impregnate an animal.
+A workaround is to also add the extra produce into the vanilla data's `(Deluxe)ProduceItemId` field, but with `Condition` set to `FALSE` so it never gets selected over the item you *do* want to drop in the animal's vanilla slot.

 #### Example